buyeah1109/Crowdedness-Detector-with-3D-Visualization/README.md

 Please do notice that currently it only request data from local server.
 To change the server address, please go to **Line 127** of crowdcount_crowdedness/gui_unity/Assets/Scripts/FestivalWalk.cs

 **There's already a built page** under folder crowdcount_crowdedness/gui_unity/Build/.
-Please do notice that to run Unity WebGL page in browser as local file, you may need to change setting of your browser.
+Please do notice that to run Unity WebGL page in browser as local file, **you may need to change setting of your browser**.
 Please refer to [this stackoverflow answer](https://stackoverflow.com/a/62517963).

 Below is a screenshot of graphic interface: